Making your dream of driving around the world definitely isn’t easy – but you’re wrong if you think it’s impossible.

 The best part of travelling is the people you meet along the way and the experiences you have with them.
 We’ve met so many wonderful people and made friends with complete strangers that we stay in contact with.
 In turn they’ve housed us, fed us and helped us out to ship or service the van.
 Everything is easier and more enjoyable with friends!

 Friends can also put you in contact with others along your route – and a friendly face means so much after being isolated in a van for months.
-We take souvenirs of our trip with us to give to those who help out and enjoy cooking good meals for them too!
-It’s a win-win :)!
+We take souvenirs of our trip with us to give to those who help out and enjoy cooking good meals for them in return for their help.
+It’s a win-win situation for everyone :)!

 Sell or give away everything you don’t need

 Things give our lives comfort – but they also restrict us.
 Thats why we decided to sell everything we didn’t need before departing on our adventure.
-We sold our second car, bikes and furniture on Gumtree and set up a stall at a local boot sale to get rid of smaller items.
+We sold our second car, bikes and furniture on Gumtree (the Australian Craigslist) and set up a stall at a local car boot sale to get rid of smaller items.

-Apart from making some extra cash for your travels, you’ll feel a sense of freedom that having little gives you.
-And the funny thing is that when you have few possessions you realise you don’t even need all of them.
-Life is simple!
+On top of making some extra cash for your travels, you’ll feel the sense of freedom that having little gives you.
+And believe us, you don’t need much when you live in a car.
+Less is definitely best.

-Both our computers, all our photography equipment, the rooftop tent, our snow clothing, our surf board and even the van were all bought used over Gumtree or KEH Camera and at thrift stores, saving us thousands of dollars.
+Both our computers, all our photography equipment, our first rooftop tent, our snow clothing, our surf board and even the van were all bought used over Gumtree/Craigslist or KEH Camera and at thrift stores, saving us thousands of dollars.
 We bought smart, making sure everything was in good condition and working before we handed over any money, and so far we haven’t had any second-hand related issues.

 Wash your own clothes